Updated January 6, 2021

 Transportation – To get to Redang Island first you’ll need to fly to Kuala Terengganu from Kuala Lumpur on one of the multiple daily flights of MAS, Malindoair or Air Asia.
 From there it takes a trip to Merang, 30 kilometers (19 miles) to the north for a speedboat or ferry.
 It takes around 40 minutes to Pasir Panjang on Redang Island from there.

 There are a relatively few resorts on Redang Island that range in price from $37 to $239 per night.
 Most have an in-house dive shop or are associated with one.
 In all there are 10 dive shops offering services including equipment rental, dive courses, guiding and boat dive cruises.
-The website linked below is a good source for the available options and can arrange booking.
+The website linked below is a good source for the available options and can arrange a booking.
 You can easily find the locations on the map provided on this site.
 Their rates are the lowest and it is free to cancel or change dates.

 Things to Do on Redang Island (aside from scuba diving)

-Most of the activities available for your time after diving are related to nature and outdoor activities in this very relaxed and peaceful environment.
+Most of the activities available for your time after diving is related to nature and outdoor activities in this very relaxed and peaceful environment.
 Boat trips, kayaking, trekking, volleyball, visiting the Marine Park Centre and enjoying the sunset are high on the list.
 The resorts and restaurants also offer wonderful Malay food for your enjoyment.
 This video gives you a good look at what Radang has to offer.